f0bs/IDD_Lab2/Readme.md

 ## Part D. Make your Arduino sing!
 ##### a.
 How would you change the code to make the song play twice as fast?

-You simply change noteDuration to less than a 1000
+You simply change noteDuration to less than a 1000, e.g.
 ```noteDuration = 500 ```

 #### b.
 What song is playing?